|

 raccoon - if you knew how - and they would tell you that Michael

-Ringtail, who also had the appropriate nickname of "Race," was easily the
+Ringtail, who also had the appropriate nickname of "Race,"

 fastest thing on four legs.
 This was why it was no contest.
-Up until this
+Up until

 point, Michael had a 349-0 record against his older brother Brent.
 And